75efb6/rukia-bot/README.md

 2. **Modify Configuration**
    - Update the necessary fields in `config.py` (fields not covered by `.env`).
+   - Update emojis on player object for rank emojis.

 3. **Run the Bot**
    - Execute `main.py` to start the bot and enjoy!